Morphology (linguistics): Word-based morphology

 Word-based morphology is (usually) a word-and-paradigm approach.
 The theory takes paradigms as a central notion.
 Instead of stating rules to combine morphemes into word forms or to generate word forms from stems, word-based morphology states generalizations that hold between the forms of inflectional paradigms.
 The major point behind this approach is that many such generalizations are hard to state with either of the other approaches.
 Word-and-paradigm approaches are also well-suited to capturing purely morphological phenomena, such as morphomes.
 Examples to show the effectiveness of word-based approaches are usually drawn from fusional languages, where a given "piece" of a word, which a morpheme-based theory would call an inflectional morpheme, corresponds to a combination of grammatical categories, for example, "third-person plural".
 Morpheme-based theories usually have no problems with this situation since one says that a given morpheme has two categories.
 Item-and-process theories, on the other hand, often break down in cases like these because they all too often assume that there will be two separate rules here, one for third person, and the other for plural, but the distinction between them turns out to be artificial.
 The approaches treat these as whole words that are related to each other by analogical rules.
 Words can be categorized based on the pattern they fit into.
 This applies both to existing words and to new ones.
-Application of a pattern different from the one that has been used historically can give rise to a new word, such as older replacing elder (where older follows the normal pattern of adjectival superlatives) and cows replacing kine (where cows fits the regular pattern of plural formation).
+Application of a pattern different from the one that has been used historically can give rise to a new word, such as older replacing elder (where older follows the normal pattern of adjectival comparatives) and cows replacing kine (where cows fits the regular pattern of plural formation).